mmatthews1981/fizzbuzz/README.md

 ## History

+3.1.1 -- just tweaking the readme a bit.

 3.1.0 meatpile.js -- The world doesn't have enough case switches, but today we help contribute to the solution.

 3.0.0 deathpill.js -- You know what we do need, though?
 Function arguments.
 That's a breaking change, so welcome to FizzBuzz3.
-You can now define the value to fizz on, the value to buzz on, the number to start on, and the number to end on.
+You can now define the value to fizz on, the value to buzz on, the number to start on, and the number to end on and I realize that's a lot of arguments but FizzBuzz is serious business, yo.

-2.3.0 cleathill.js -- You know what we don't need?
+2.3.0 cleathill.js -- You know what we also don't need?
 An incrementor.

 2.2.0 gleanball.js -- That results variable isn't actually needed.
 Lets get rid of it.